lisa-analyzer/evm-lisa/README.md

 unzip build/distributions/evm-lisa.zip -d execution
 ```

-Run EVMLiSA:
+Then you can run EVMLiSA with:
 ```bash
 ./execution/evm-lisa/bin/evm-lisa -a <smart_contract_address> [options]
 ```
-Replace `<smart_contract_address>` with the address of the Ethereum smart contract you want to analyze.
+> Replace `<smart_contract_address>` with the address of the Ethereum smart contract you want to analyze.

 This command will initiate the analysis process for the specified smart contract, providing insights and results based on the EVM bytecode of the contract.